wyle-timing-xx/audio-to-text-transcriber/README_EN.md

 3. The complete question is sent to the AI for processing
 4. The AI's answer is displayed in real-time in the console and saved to a file

+### 🆕 Unified Streaming Implementation

+The latest version implements unified streaming for all AI providers:

+- **OpenAI**: Uses the official streaming API to receive tokens in real-time
+- **Claude**: Uses the new Messages API for streaming responses
+- **Deepseek**: Implements an OpenAI-compatible streaming interface

+All providers now use a unified `_streamCompletion` architecture, providing a consistent user experience.

 ### Configuring AI Conversation

 Set the following parameters in the `.env` file: